Appearance

 Metaplay's sample projects fall into two broad groups:

 This is the tiny, friendly starter that gets you from zero to a running Metaplay scene.
-Open the project, press play, and you’ll see how the Metaplay client, shared code, and backend all connect without any of the extra noise.
+Open the project, press play, and you'll see how the Metaplay client, shared code, and backend all connect without any of the extra noise.
+We use it to initialize new projects when running the metaplay init project command.

 Follow the Wordle Tutorial if you like learning by doing.
 It shows how to make a simple game (a Wordle clone) from scratch using Metaplay.
 You’ll build up features gradually, so it’s great when you want a guided, step-by-step walkthrough.